 Customer preferences and regulatory incentives are increasing the demand for energy-efficient and reduced-emissions products in the Aerospace & Defence industry.
 Many of the industry’s products are powered by fossil fuels and release greenhouse gases (GHGs) and other air emissions during use.
 As the designers and manufacturers of most of the global aerospace and defence transportation fleet, entities in this industry have a unique opportunity to support many industries and government agencies that are striving to meet GHG emissions and fuel-management goals and imperatives.
 Products with higher fuel economy and lower use-phase emissions may capture expanding market share and adapt to changing customer preferences and regulations around fuel economy and emissions more effectively.

 Aerospace and defence entities are exposed to supply chain risks when critical materials are used in products.
-Entities in the industry manufacture products using critical materials with few or no available substitutes, many of which are sourced from deposits concentrated in only a few countries which are subject to geopolitical uncertainty.
-Entities in this industry also face competition due to increasing global demand for these materials from other sectors, which can result in price increases and supply risks.
-Entities that are able to limit the use of critical materials through use of alternatives, as well as secure their supply, can mitigate the potential for financial impacts stemming from supply disruptions and volatile input prices.
+Entities in the industry manufacture products using critical materials with few or no available substitutes, many of which are sourced from only a few countries that may be subject to geopolitical uncertainty.
+Entities in this industry also face increasing global demand for these materials from other sectors, which may result in price increases and supply risks.
+Entities that limit the use of critical materials by using alternatives and securing their supply may mitigate the financial impacts stemming from supply disruptions and volatile input prices.

-Aerospace and defence entities may be vulnerable to regulatory scrutiny of business ethics because of their operations in regions with weaker government enforcement of business ethics laws.
-Entities in this industry have been found in violation of corruption and anti-bribery laws such as the U.S. Foreign Corrupt Practices Act (FCPA) and the U.K. Bribery Act.
-Unethical practices may jeopardise future revenue growth due to reputational risks and can result in significant legal costs and a higher risk profile.
-As such, strong governance practices can mitigate the risk of violations of business ethics laws and resulting regulatory penalties or brand-value impacts.
+Aerospace and defence entities based in jurisdictions with stronger business ethics laws may be vulnerable to regulatory scrutiny of their business ethics because of operations and sales in regions with weaker government enforcement of business ethics laws.
+Entities in this industry have been found in violation of corruption and anti-bribery laws.
+Unethical practices may jeopardise future revenue growth and may result in significant legal costs and higher reputational risk.
+As such, strong governance practices may mitigate the risk of violating business ethics laws and resulting regulatory penalties or brand-value impacts.